edwardpassagi/edwardpassagi.github.io/highlevel-overview.md

 - Display a single interactive parallax profile card.
 - Provide a responsive and accessible user experience.
 - Make it easy to update and maintain.
+- Create CI/CD for Github actions to allow all changes made to the "master" branch to be immediately published to "edwardpassagi.github.io"

 ## Technology Stack
 - Next.js (React framework for server-side rendering and routing).